 The IUPUI Guidelines and Procedures on Conflicts of Interest are designed: (1) to help identify conflicts of interest arising from relationships between Academic Appointees and external entities; (2) to assist Academic Appointees to either manage or avoid conflicts of interest; and (3) to establish a system for disclosure and review of relationships with external entities in order to identify and resolve actual and perceived conflicts of interest.
-Additional information may be found at http://www.iupui.edu/~fcouncil/documents/conflict_interest.htm.
+Additional information may be found at https://facultycouncil.iupui.edu/Media/FCContent/documents/policies/2005-06 Academic Year/conflict interest.pdf.